-Some local politicians have managed to spark a political career for themselves by use of a blog.
+Some local politicians have managed to spark a political career for themselves by the use of a blog.
 For example, Granby teacher Mark Bail had a popular blog that helped to propel him to a seat on the town selectboard.
 However, since he was elected his writing has all but stopped, with his most recent post being in April and the one before that in January.

-Stephanie O'Keeffe of Amherst also launched her successful campaign for selectboard with a blog, which she stills keeps more or less up to date, although she has altered her writing to be a lot more dryly factual with a lot less of the gossipy style that first endeared her to the electorate.
+Stephanie O'Keeffe of Amherst also launched her successful campaign for selectboard with a blog, which she stills keeps more or less up to date, although she has altered her writing to be a much more dryly factual, with a lot less of the gossipy style that first endeared her to the electorate.
 A blog she started specifically to deal with selectboard issues, was last updated in June of last year.

-No doubt many of those voting for both those candidates did so with the assumption that they would continue to receive the same level of chatty insight from them about town affairs once in office that they did before the election.
+No doubt many of those voting for both those candidates did so with the assumption that they would continue to receive the same level of chatty insider insight from them concerning town affairs once in office that they did before the election.
 Perhaps Bail and O'Keeffe fully intended to do so as well, but if so, what changed their minds?

-Politics is an insiders game, something every former outsider learns soon after the inauguration.
-Frankly, you tend not to be invited into the innermost circle of policy-making if your colleagues fear that you are going to blab everything that goes on among the politicians to the general public.
-For example Springfield School Committee member Antonette Pepe, although she never blogged, ran on a platform of greater openness and was never afraid to run to the media when she thought her fellow pols were up to mischief that the public needed to know about.
+Catherine Sanderson is one regional school committee member who blogs.
+Springfield School Committee member Antonette Pepe, although she never blogged, ran on a platform of greater openness.
+She was never afraid to run to the media when she thought her fellow pols were up to mischief that the public needed to know about.
 As a result, she found herself not being informed when things were happening and not invited to any social events where members might gather and share inside information.

 In the latest development in the politician's war against openness, Amherst blog-king Larry Kelley reports that the committee that runs the regional school system wants to know what restrictions can be legally placed on politician's blogs.
 Kelley explains: